npryce/code-words/README.md

     java-code project/src/ | code-to-words -k java-stop-words -s cargo-cult-java-stop-words | wordcloud -o project.png

+The stop-keyword files and stop-word files must have a single word per line.

-The words in stop-keyword-files are filtered out after identifiers have been extracted from the language but before they have been split into separate words at camel-case boundaries.
+The words in stop-keyword-files are filtered out after identifiers have been extracted from the language but before any further processing.

-Keyword and stop-word files have a single word per line.
+The words in stop-words-files are filtered out after the identifiers have been split into separate words at underscores or camel-case boundaries and normalised to lowercase.

 Languages supported